leontoeides/google_maps/README.md

 * The full documentation is available at [docs.rs](https://docs.rs/google_maps/)

 # What's new?

+* 0.7.2: 2020-04-21: Small bug fixes.
+Some logging was causing stack overflows so it had to be disabled.

 * 0.7.1: 2020-03-10: Added in as many derivable traits as possible.
 Changed transit fare amount from `f64` to `rust_decimal::Decimal`.
 Clean-ups as